 More than half of all men fifty and older are affected by varying stages of hair loss.
 However, many don’t understand what or why they are losing their hair.
 Yet, there’s a clear scientific explanation for male pattern baldness.
 It’s a little sex hormone called DHT, also known as dihydrotestosterone or 5α-androstan-17β-ol-3-one.

-How Does DHT Affect Hair Loss?
+What is DHT and how does DHT Affect Hair Loss?

 What happens is the enzyme ‘5 alpha-reductase’ converts men’s testosterone into DHT.
 This occurs in different areas of the body, including the hair follicles.
 There, DHT prevents essential proteins, minerals and vitamins from nourishing the hair.
 This, in turn, causes the resting phase of the hair cycle (the telogen phase) to become extended.
 Gradually, the hair shaft becomes finer, the hair is reproduced at a slower rate, and eventually, it stops growing all-together as the follicle dies.